rcgalbo/advent-of-code-18/README.md

-day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+ day 8: took two days, very difficult for me to phrase recursively for some reason day 9: took longer than I wanted but an improvement over the last one, silent failure and hidden state still need to work on
+day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+ day 8: took two days, very difficult for me to phrase recursively for some reason day 9: took longer than I wanted but an improvement over the last one, silent failure and hidden state still need to work on ... day 15: took off and on 2 weeks because I was trying to do too much, learned alot and implemented some cool things